-Xgaiga Qhomatca is in his sixties, having been born on the farm "Uitkoms" in the late 1940's, in the Ghanzi district of Botswana.
+Xgaiga Qhomatca is in his seventies, having been born on the farm "Uitkoms" in the late 1940's, in the Ghanzi district of Botswana.
 He grew up in a large family of eight children and worked as a farm labourer from a young age herding cattle and tending gardens.
 He never attended formal schooling.
 The farms were big and unfenced during those years.
 There were many wild animals and he often went hunting with his father and grandfather.
 He is well known for his knowledge of the veld and San culture.
 He remembers seeing herds of springbok, gemsbok and giraffe on the farms where today there is only an occasional kudu to be seen.
 He also encountered lions and leopards, and sometimes when it rained heavily, elephants would wander down from Lake Ngami into the Ghanzi farming areas.